imknott/alien_invasion/README.md

-import sys: uses system tools for quit so the player can exit game import pygame: contains the functionality needed to make the game.
+import sys: uses system tools for quit so the player can exit game import pygame: contains the functionality needed to make the game. import json: to store the highscores

+Thank you so much for checking out my project and I hope that you enjoyed the game.
+I am currently lookig for work, so if you would like to hire me contact me at ianmatknott@gmail.com